 Every person’s situation is different.
 If you don’t see your health insurance here, or if you do not have dental insurance, we can help you!

 Call us now to discuss your situation and discover what options are right for you.

-Looking To Get Your Teeth Cleaned in Carson City?
+Looking To Get Your Teeth Cleaned in Reno?

-To schedule a teeth cleaning at one of our convenient Carson City dental locations, just call our office to make an appointment.
+To schedule a teeth cleaning at one of our 6 locations in Reno, Sparks, and Carson City, just call our office to make an appointment.
 We’re here to answer all your questions and to get you in as soon as possible.
 We also have evening and weekend hours to make it easy and convenient for you to get your routine teeth cleaning without having to disrupt your schedule.